SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scm-integration.md

 * code annotation (blame data) in the Code Viewer
 * SCM-driven detection of new code (to help with [Clean as You Code](/user-guide/clean-as-you-code/)).
 Without SCM data, SonarQube determines new code using analysis dates (to timestamp modification of lines).

 SCM integration requires support for your individual SCM provider.
-Git and SVN are supported by default. <!-- sonarqube -->For other SCM providers, see the Marketplace.<!-- /sonarqube -->
+Git and SVN are supported by default.
+For other SCM providers, see the Marketplace.

 If need be, you can toggle it off at global level via administration settings and at a project level via project settings.

 ## Git
 [Git](http://www.git-scm.com/) integration is supported out of the box with a pure Java implementation so there's no need to have Git command line tool installed on the machine where analysis is performed.

 Auto-detection of Git during analysis will happen if there is a .git folder in the project root directory or in one of its parent folders.
 Otherwise you can force the provider using `-Dsonar.scm.provider=git`.
 A full clone is required for this integration to be able to collect the required blame information (see Known Issues).
-If a shallow clone is detected, a warning will be logged and no attempt will be made to retrieve blame information..
+If a shallow clone is detected, a warning will be logged and no attempt will be made to retrieve blame information.

+The plugin uses [JGit](https://www.eclipse.org/jgit/).
+JGit is a pure Java implementation of the Git client.

 ### Known Issues

 * Git doesn't consider old "Mac" line ends (CR) as new lines.
 As a result the blame operation will contain fewer lines than expected by SonarQube and analysis will fail.
 The solution is to fix line ends to use either Windows (CR/LF) or Unix (LF) line ends.
 * JGit doesn't support .mailmap file to "clean" email adress during the blame
 * "Missing blame information..." can be caused by checking out with a partial / shallow clone, or using Git submodules.

-### Advanced information
-The plugin uses [JGit](https://www.eclipse.org/jgit/) 4.9.0.
-JGit is a pure Java implementation of Git client.

 ### How to investigate error during blame (only possible on Unix/Linux)?